Amigos y Aventuras… the very best part of traveling, is seeing old friends.

 We went to the Fallas Museum and after that, the l’Oceanographic... two epic locations in one great day of exploration!
 Fallas is a region-wide festival held over 19 days every March.
 The first recorded Fallas celebration was around 1900.
 The Fallas Museum was spectacular.
 Each year they save one Falla sculpture from being burned on the last night, and put in this museum.

 We love Mercado Central and shopped there for our lunch, which we took on the steps of the old market.
 We also toured la Lonja de la Seda, (the silk exchange) a 15th century business center/market place.
 It is currently a museum, though still also used for government meetings, water tribunals, etc. for the city.
 A wonderful day.
-In the evening we went to Benat, an area just outside of the city for delicious paella with the Calabuig family.
+In the evening we went to Benat, an area just outside of the city for delicious paella with friends.
 A very special evening, in particular because we have spent time in the last few years with these particular friends, but never in Valencia!
 The kids swam, played table tennis and learned a new card game called burro (donkey) with their spanish primos.
 The kids are loving every minute.
 Sophia is a bit of a fashion queen here – the Mediterranean life seems to suit her nicely. … both have mastered the double-kiss hello!